“If you are Georgian, you need to be a straight man“

 The Day of the Family in Georgia

-On the occasion of this day, also the day against homophobia, events, and demonstrations of the LGBTQ + community in the capital Tbilisi take place regularly, albeit with a higher risk level.
+On the occasion of this day, also the day against homophobia, events and demonstrations of the LGBTQ + community in the capital Tbilisi take place regularly, albeit with a higher risk level.
 In 2012, around 20 people demonstrating rights and equality for LGBTQ + were massively harassed by Orthodox priests and their supporters.
 The following year, the LGBTQ + activists faced a mob of several thousand (some sources speak of up to 20,000) homophobic members of the conservative Orthodox Church.
 The LGBTQ+ activists finally fled on a bus.
 A few days before the event, Ilia II of Georgia, head of the Georgian Orthodox Church, called homosexuality an anomaly and disease.

 Daily threat & hostility to the LGBTQ + community

-In Georgia, obviously, it does not suffice to conform to the optics that the conservative and radical sections of the population consider to be the norm.
-It does not even have to be explicit gay acts, such as kissing or holding hands, in public.
-Sometimes an earring, a beard or a certain way to dress can be enough to be beaten, explains Michael Mepharishvili from the NGO Equality Movement in Tbilisi.
+In Georgia, it does not suffice to conform to the optics that the conservative and radical sections of the population consider to be the norm.
+It does not have to be explicit gay acts, such as kissing or holding hands, in public.
+Sometimes an earring, a beard, or a certain way to dress can be enough to be beaten, explains Michael Mepharishvili from the NGO Equality Movement in Tbilisi.
 Also, there are only a few places where LGBTQ+ can live out their identity openly.
 When the Equality Movement was founded in 2013, there was only one LGBTQ+ club in the capital, and now there are 6.
 However, visiting these clubs always involves a risk.
 It can happen that people are caught, threatened, and attacked when entering or leaving the premises by radical groups.
-But also hostility and insults in restaurants, on the bus or on the street are almost commonplace.
+But also hostility and insults in restaurants, on the bus, or on the street are almost commonplace.

 The work of Equality Movement in Georgia

-Equality Movement was originally called LGBT Georgia.
-However, this name brought with it the problem that no one wanted to provide the founders with office space.
-As soon as it became clear which views the NGO represents, the rejection came in as well.
-After the change to the more neutral name Equality Movement the situation got a little better – but not good because nevertheless, the organization had to move several times to avoid hostility and attacks.
 Even in the current office, there is a security service that can be called in an emergency.
 Again and again, it happens that private printing services refuse an order when it becomes clear that it is about LGBTQ+ information material.
 For transgender people, there are special driving services that they should bring safely to the office or to the doctor.
 Equality Movement also offers free and anonymous HIV testing and information events in nightclubs and at festivals.
 It is also planned to create a map of Tbilisi with ‘safe places’ for members of the LGBTQ+ community.

 The attempt of a dialogue between both sides, however, does not exist, explains Mepharishvili.
 Instead, it would rather be a radicalization on both sides.
 “There is no space for dialogue.”